Marketing Assessment & Strategy Report

 For this audience, MMGY's brand recognition, conference presence, and industry relationships do much of the shortlist work.
 The website functions less as a discovery mechanism and more as a validation tool during the RFP evaluation.

-What they care about: Depth of category understanding, research credibility, integrated capabilities that simplify their vendor relationships, proven track record with comparable destinations, community impact and responsible tourism perspective.
+- Depth of category understanding, research credibility, integrated capabilities that simplify their vendor relationships, proven track record with comparable destinations, community impact and responsible tourism perspective

 This is the growth audience — CMOs and senior marketing leaders at hotel chains, cruise lines, airlines, entertainment companies, and other private-sector travel brands.
 These buyers are less likely to enter through structured RFP cycles.
 More often, they search when they have a specific problem — a brand repositioning, a performance gap, a competitive threat, a new market entry.